-This is a collection of reads and research studies that are applicable to various aspects of event design and delivery, by categories.
+This is a collection of reads and research studies that are applicable to various aspects of event design, by categories.
 Also, you can find other articles and useful papers by searching #eventpsychology on my social channels.

 - 40-second green roof views sustain attention: The role of micro-breaks in attention restoration Neuroscience study showing how exposure to nature can help significantly restore participants’ focus.